 Jan beams with enthusiasm when recalling past events and paramount to those memories is her favorite part: the overwhelming generosity.
 Whether it’s involvement from individuals that she infrequently interacts with or departments chipping in with team-driven efforts, Jan has countless stories from over the years on why this event is near and dear to her heart.

-If Lewis employees want to bid on raffle items, donate directly to families, or have questions, they may reach out to Jan Paino via her Lewis email or email email@example.com.
+If Lewis employees want to bid on raffle items, donate directly to families, or have questions, they can reach out to Jan Paino via her Lewis email or email firstname.lastname@example.org.
 For more on the Southern California chapter of The Salvation Army, visit them here: https://westernusa.salvationarmy.org/california-south/